fatiando/fatiando/README.rst

 -----------

 Fatiando is developed by working geophysicists.
-Work done here is part of some Masters and Phd projects.
+Work done here is part of some Masters and PhD projects.
 See a list of `people involved`_.

 .. _people involved: http://readthedocs.org/docs/fatiando/en/latest/contributors.html